 Tulum is known around the world for its picturesque tropical beaches, endless sunshine, and luxurious hotels.
 It’s a popular summer holiday destination that mixes culture and comfort; a place where you can dine on the best local dishes and savour Mexican culture along with the finer things in life.

 Apart from the beach, Tulum also has an array of archaeological sites and old ruins to explore and deep cenote pools you can spend the day lounging around before diving in for a refreshing dip when the Mexican sun gets too hot.
 What’s more, just outside of town, there are Mayan ruins like the Archeological Zone of Muyil and Chichen Itza waiting to be discovered.

 If you’re seeking adventure, kayak along the picturesque shores of Quintana Roo, scuba dive between the shoals of tropical fish, or trek through the jungle.
-In short, Tulum has it all - lazy days on the beach, cultural sites, and adrenaline rushes for the thrill seekers… here are best areas to stay when you visit.
+In short, Tulum has it all - lazy days on the beach, great food, cultural sites, and adrenaline rushes for the thrill seekers… and it's a must for any Mexico itinerary.
+Here are best areas to stay when you visit.

 Starting at the Castillo of Tulum and stretching along the beach until the Arco Maya National Park, the Tulum Hotel Zone is riddled with beachside hotels, cocktail bars, and excited holidaymakers.